 An Anterior/Posterior Cervical Discectomy and Fusion is done for disc herniation, nerve root compression, stenosis, degenerative disc disease, and correction of spinal deformities such as kyphosis.
 By correcting the alignment of the spine, neck pain can be decreased.
 Patients present with neck pain that radiates down their arms or in-between their shoulder blades.
-When conservative treatments fail or the patient has weakness surgery is suggested.
+When conservative treatments fail or the patient has weakness, surgery is suggested.

 Surgery takes about 1-2 hours depending on how many levels are involved.
 A small incision is made on the left side of the neck.
 All the soft tissues are placed to the side and the vertebra and discs can be seen.
 The discs are removed and if needed bone spurs (osteophytes) removed also.
 In the place of the discs a spacer is placed.
 The spacer is about the same size as the other healthy discs.
 A plate and screws are placed over top of it.
 The incision will be closed with sutures under the skin to help minimize scaring.